-We are also required, where applicable, to inform you in accordance with Article R. 225-31 of the French Commercial Code (Code de commerce) of the continuation of the implementation, during the fiscal year ended December 31, 2021, of the agreements previously approved by the General Meeting.
+We are also required, where applicable, to inform you, in accordance with Article R. 225-31 of the French Commercial Code (Code de commerce), of the continuation of the implementation, during the past fiscal year, of the agreements previously approved by the General Meeting.